Academic Integrity Policy

-When a member of the university community (other than the course instructor) suspects a violation of the Academic Integrity Policy, he/she must:
+When a member of the university community (other than the course instructor) suspects a violation of the Academic Integrity Policy, they must:

 - First discuss the matter with the course instructor.
 This is especially true when the allegation is based solely upon a student’s account of what happened.

 - This discussion will not only notify the faculty member of the suspicions but also prompt a preliminary investigation.
 The preliminary investigation should include gathering information to support the claim and speaking with potential witnesses.

 - If after investigation, there is reason to believe a violation has occurred, the report may be filed by any member of the university community.
 Please note, the reporter’s identity will be disclosed once notice is sent to the accused student.

 All academic integrity reports must be filed in a timely manner.
 All suspected violations must be reported to the director of academic integrity on the report form provided on the MyQ site.
 Reports must be submitted within 20 days of the date of the alleged incident or within 20 days of discovery of the alleged violation, whichever is later.

 Step 3–Include All Relevant Information in the Report/Documentation